the free methodist church in canada

 Please contact Dale Harris if you would like to read his dissertation With the Welcome of Jesus: Becoming a Community of Hospitality for LGBTQ People

 In order to communicate respectfully and effectively about issues that affect people who identify LGBTQ2S+, it is helpful to have a basic understanding of some of the terminology commonly used to describe the diversity of gender identities and sexual orientations.
-Here are two glossaries which are reliable.
+Here is a glossary which is reliable.

-The other is the one used by the University Health Network in Toronto, the largest health research organization in North America and is primarily written for health-care professionals, but does include some terminology not included in the APA guide.
+The one used by the University Health Network in Toronto, the largest health research organization in North America and is primarily written for health-care professionals, but does include some terminology not included in the APA guide.

 Primer for April 30, 2022 Public Forum – Information to prepare you for the upcoming LGBTQ2S+ Forum